hardcamls/zprize/msm-field-multiplication.md

 would take up $ceil(377/17) × ceil(377/26) = 330$ DSPs just to produce partial
 results!
 We need 7 field multiplications to perform point addition, each of which requires 3 377-bit multiplications.
 This would require $330 × 3 × 7 =
-6,930$ DSP slices, which is way above our budget!
+6,930$ DSP slices, which is way above our budget.

 We have instead implemented the
 [Karatsuba-Ofman Multiplication Algorithm](https://en.wikipedia.org/wiki/Karatsuba_algorithm),
-which requires less multiplication.
+which requires fewer multipliers.

-The key idea of the algorithm is to reexpress the multiplication as smaller multiplication recursively, and reuse results to reduce the number of multiplication.
+The key idea of the algorithm is to reexpress the overall multiplication as smaller multiplications recursively, and reuse results.

 For example, to multiply $x$ and $y$, firstly, express $x$ and $y$ as follows